mateuslopes92/FastApiPoc/README.md

 This run the app and make it available in `http://127.0.0.1:8000/`

 ## FastApi vs Flask
+FastApi has:
+- In built Data Validation
+- In built Documentation
+- Fast running performance
+- Less time to write code, few bugs

 ### Data Validation
 Over this code: